-All site options have similar environmental constraints in terms of being located within the Glen Affric to Strathconon Special Protection Area (SPA), in close proximity (approximately 150m north) of the Glen Strathfarrar Site of Special Scientific Interest (SSSI) and Strathglass Special Area of Conservation (SAC).
-No site options are likely to result in significant woodland loss.
-None of the sites under consideration have any designated sites or known cultural heritage assets within 3km.
+All site options have similar environmental constraints in (SAC).
+No site options are likely to result in significant have any designated sites or known cultural heritage assets within 3km.

-Glen Strathfarrar Road (Reference IN26.01) Core Path passes the majority of the site options, with none of the options likely to adversely impact the core path.
+Glen Strathfarrar Road (Reference IN26.01) Core Path passes the majority of the site options, with none of the options likely

-Site option A was considered to be the second preferred option to be investigated further at detailed design stage from an environmental dessetransmission
+Site option A was considered to be the second preferred directly next to the existing substation, thereby keeping the